 I got a call from the IRS demanding money.
 Is this a scam?

 Yes.
-In this widespread phone scam, the caller, often with an overseas accent, claims to be from the IRS and demands immediate payment of so-called "back taxes."
+If a caller claims to be from the IRS and demands immediate payment of so-called "back taxes," it's a scam.

-When challenged, the caller can become hostile and abusive, threatening the victim with jail time, deportation, license suspension, and other alarming actions.
+When challenged, the caller can become hostile and abusive, threatening you with jail time, deportation, license suspension, and other alarming actions.

-- The real IRS will always first contact you by mail if you really do owe back taxes.
+- Will always first contact you by mail if you really do owe back taxes.

-- The real IRS never asks for immediate payment over the phone, nor do they insist on a particular form of payment.
+- Never asks for immediate payment over the phone, nor do they insist on a particular form of payment.

-To report this scam, fill out this form at the TIGTA website.
+To report a scam, fill out this form at the TIGTA website.